ctoyan/ponieproxy/README.md

 ## Arguments
 ```
+Usage of ponieproxy:
   -h string
-    	Host and port. (default ":8080")
+    	Host and port (default ":8080")
--u string
-    	Path to a file, which contains a list of URL regexes to filter (to intercept all requests, use '.*').
-Requires an existing file. (default "./urls.txt")
   -hem
-    	Exact match for hunt params (case insensitive). (default true)
+    	Exact match for hunt params (case insensitive) (default true)
   -ho
-    	Creates a checksumed file with the .hunt extension. (default true)
+    	Creates a checksumed file with the .hunt extension (default true)
+  -is string
+    	Path to a file, which contains a list of URL regexes to filter.
+Requires an existing file (default "./inscope.txt")
   -o string
-    	Path to a folder, which will contain uniquely named files with requests and responses.Every request and response have the same hash, but different extensions. (default "./")
+    	Path to a folder, which will contain uniquely named files with requests and responses.Every request and response have the same hash, but different extensions (default "./out")
+  -sj string
+    	Path to a folder, which will contain all unique js files (default "./js")
+  -su string
+    	Path to a file, which will contain all unique, in-scope URLs, that you've requested. (default "./urls.txt")
   -sw string
-    	URL to slack webhook.
-No default
+    	URL to slack webhook
 ```

 ## Upcoming features/filters

-- save all JS files (IN PROGRESS)
+- write filters with YAML, instead of Go (IN PROGRESS)
 - reflected parameters detection
 - find and replace in requests
-- write filters with YAML, instead of Go